StudyFrenchSpanish

 It is a complex process and demands serious commitment.
 There are, of course, many language techniques to make it manageable.

-The language difficulty depends on several factors, including your mother tongue, interest, related languages that you already know, availability of study materials, and linguistic complexity.
+The language difficulty depends on several factors, including your mother tongue, interest, related languages you already know, availability of study materials, and linguistic complexity.

 Do you want something simple to start with before you go to the tough languages?